microsoft/mimalloc/readme.md

 to link with the static library.
 See `test\CMakeLists.txt` for an example.

 For best performance in C++ programs, it is also recommended to override the global `new` and `delete` operators.
-For convience, mimalloc provides [`mimalloc-new-delete.h`](https://github.com/microsoft/mimalloc/blob/master/include/mimalloc-new-delete.h) which does this for you -- just include it in a single(!) source file in your project.
+For convenience, mimalloc provides [`mimalloc-new-delete.h`](https://github.com/microsoft/mimalloc/blob/master/include/mimalloc-new-delete.h) which does this for you -- just include it in a single(!) source file in your project.
 In C++, mimalloc also provides the `mi_stl_allocator` struct which implements the `std::allocator` interface.